Components

 The helpers object registers local helpers avaialble within the component.
 The following lists todo and adds a

-helper that is used to set the className on a todo's<li>
+todoClasshelper that is used to set the className on a todo's<li>element:Notice that

 A component's events object is used to create a [can.Control] that has access to scope as